Latest Aevo (AEVO) News Update

 TLDR

-2. A major token burn from earlier this year is still cited as a key deflationary catalyst.
+2. A major token burn earlier this year is still a key talking point for supply reduction.

-3. A former co-founder's viral exit note frames the entire project as a casino, sparking ethical debates.
+5. The co-founder's viral exit note frames the entire project as a "casino," fueling debate.

 Deep Dive